As a blogger, finding the right words can make all the difference.

 Did it make you feel:

-Start sharing your opinions, the real ones, not the ones you slide under the rug because you’re worried about what others will say.
+I encourage you to start sharing your opinions, the real ones, today.
+Not the ones you slide under the rug because you’re worried about what others will say.

-I can tell you first hand that if you don’t have strong feelings around your topic, it will show.
+I can tell you firsthand that it will show if you don’t have strong feelings about your topic.
 It will not only show in your writing, but also in your following, traffic and social shares.

 They want to hear your take on a subject.
 They want to feel your words and most of all, they want you to draw them into the conversation.